Welcome to www.thaicitizenship.com! The website about how you can live in Thailand permanently as a Thai citizen.

-As a result of what I’ve done here work-wise, I’ve ended up presenting to senior ministers, Deputy Prime Ministers, permanent secretaries and director-generals across different government departments.
-Most of my time is spent liaising with government officials of one sort or another.
+As a result of what do, I’ve ended up presenting to senior ministers, deputy Prime Ministers, permanent secretaries and director-generals across different government departments.

 After living, studying and doing what I do for so long, I’m regularly asked by friends and acquaintances anything and everything about living in Thailand.
 One thing I get asked about a lot, is “how does one stay here permanently?”.

-This combination of factors means that plenty of people come and live and work in Thailand.
-Like most, including myself, the idea is to come here for a year or two.
+Like most, the idea is to come here for a year or two.
 The next thing they know, they have been here a decade or two having found a career niche, gotten married and had kids, and been through all the other things that life throws up that keeps them attached to living and working in Thailand.

 These people often find themselves wondering how they can go on staying in Thailand, or a much more regularized, and permanent basis.

 As a result, this website has been an idea of mine for a long time.

 Now, before I go on, I want to declare that I was born with Thai citizenship, by being born to a natural wonder of the world (and beautiful force of nature) – my mum.
 She just happened to have been born in Bangkok so I got lucky in how I came about to be a Thai citizen.